Chapter 11 : Wonders and Wishing.

 We walked onto the shingly part of the beach, each stone moving gently underfoot.
 I had always liked it here, at Southend.
 It wasn’t a proper beach, only an estuary because you could wave to the people of Kent on the other side of it.
 It was kitschy too; with its multitude of fun fair like areas, fish and chips shops and those slot machines were you put in one penny piece and hope to win a load of them.

 But I liked it.
 Dad had taken me here as a child, because he had some great-aunt who lived here.
 It reminded me of when I was a child, and that made me feel slightly happier.
-Anything which made me feel like that I craved for now.
+Anything which made me feel like that I now craved for.
 Even being with Remus wasn’t the same innocent thing it used to be.
 Something had changed, and I did not want to admit why it had.

 “You were right,” Remus muttered.
 “It is nice here.”